RO-HIT17/SixthSense/Readme.md

 Features:
 - Real Time Object Detection , Obstacle Detection and Warning
-- Complete Navigation(Indoor and Outdoor) from place to place using voice commands
+- Complete Navigation(Indoor anutdoor) from place to place using voice commands
 - Voice Command and Conversational Interface
 - Describe specific image , face recognition , text recognition
 - Describe Whats Happening Around
 - Assistant Features - Texting,Calling

+WorkFlow:
+User opens Mobile App / Camera and provides live feed then it detects the object around them in their way also when said an end location it provide directions to them along with detecting objects with distance in their way